WatchOutNewsAgency/wona.github.com/_posts/2023-04-23-gati-survey.md

 Majority of the people do not believe that there exists an institutional barrier(from professors and in campus clubs) in our institute which leads to gender specific bias in the day to day working.Here we could divide the problem at hand into 3 major aspects:  representation in tech groups and preferential treatment by professors

-##### A. The Group Question: What our tech groups have to say?
+#### A. The Group Question: What our tech groups have to say?

 About the campus groups, especially the tech groups there is a belief that gender-specific recruitments happen with the aim to maintain a gender ratio within themselves.
 This topic though is much more nuanced, so we have additionally gathered testimonials from members of various campus groups to understand if gender-specific recruitments are indeed happening in campus groups.

-_When it comes to recruitments, we recruit solely on the basis of skill assessment._
+_"When it comes to recruitments, we recruit solely on the basis of skill assessment._

 _In recent years we have seen a good turnout from female applicants hence it (maintaining gender representation) was not felt needed.
-That being said, members (on a personal level) regularly reach out to female mentees and encourage/guide them to participate in our events if interested._
+That being said, members (on a personal level) regularly reach out to female mentees and encourage/guide them to participate in our events if interested."_

 \- **_MDG Space_**

-_Well as far as QCG is concerned, quantum computing is not as popular a field amongst UG students as software dev, robotics, etc is.
+_"Well as far as QCG is concerned, quantum computing is not as popular a field amongst UG students as software dev, robotics, etc is.
 Moreover, it is still in its developing stage and therefore, is primarily research oriented.
 Hence, the number of interested students applying for recruitments itself is very low.
 In such a situation, implementing any kind of gender criteria is difficult.
-We purely look for students who are interested in learning and exploring the field along with promoting it on campus._
+We purely look for students who are interested in learning and exploring the field along with promoting it on campus."_

 \- **_Quantum Computing Group (QCG)_**

-_During our recruitment process what we focus on more is how much the student is interested in joining the group and wants to learn things.
-We don't have gender specifications._
+_"During our recruitment process what we focus on more is how much the student is interested in joining the group and wants to learn things.
+We don't have gender specifications."_

 \- **_IMG_**

-_We do not consider gender while recruiting.
+_"We do not consider gender while recruiting.
 No active efforts are made to maintain the gender ratio.
 This is also very evident in the fact that some of the tech groups have just one or two female members.
 We consider the skills and passion of the applicants for the concerned field is more important.
 Hence we recruit people on the basis of skills and, in the past, we've always got a good response from girls.
-But we do make efforts to make sure it's a safe and healthy environment for everyone._
+But we do make efforts to make sure it's a safe and healthy environment for everyone."_

 \- **_SDSLabs_**

-_About gender diversity during the recruitments, we do not keep a specific ratio in hand, but we do consider specific practical cases.
+_"About gender diversity during the recruitments, we do not keep a specific ratio in hand, but we do consider specific practical cases.
 Like the case of the latest recruitment drive the number of female candidates selected in the pool was really really low.
 This number points to the systemic barriers in the length we are adopting during the recruitments.
 The next time we considered a fresh and more inclusive process, we were able to get a good number of female candidates, doing pretty well in the group currently.
 Same goes for promotion, these systemic barriers are constantly brought into notice and addressed so that there is no blatant skew in the number while keeping all deserving candidates, irrespective of gender, up for promotions.
-This helps in having decent gender diversity in the group for encouraging more people to apply and also getting a multitude of ideas in the process._
+This helps in having decent gender diversity in the group for encouraging more people to apply and also getting a multitude of ideas in the process."_

 \- **_ShARE IITR_**

-_Basically BlocSoc tries to maintain a good ratio of girls and boys, we try there are girls in the group, although only a few girls apply for the recruitments so we don't have much choice but usually we try to ensure that there is a good ratio._
+_"Basically BlocSoc tries to maintain a good ratio of girls and boys, we try there are girls in the group, although only a few girls apply for the recruitments so we don't have much choice but usually we try to ensure that there is a good ratio."_

 \- **_BlocSoc IITR_**

-_The teams do consider recruiting at least a couple of girls.
+_"The teams do consider recruiting at least a couple of girls.
 But it’s a general trend we have seen that under equal testing parameters girls don’t perform that well in recruitments.
 One major reason for this can be lack of passion for motorsports.
 But again those who are passionate do perform well and end up getting recruited.
 But that number is low.
-Sometimes we have to bend our recruitment procedure to take in girls._
+Sometimes we have to bend our recruitment procedure to take in girls."_

 \- **_IITR MotorSports_**

-_Infosec is an open group so it does not hold the recruitments._
+_"Infosec is an open group so it does not hold the recruitments._

 _The core team is dynamic and at any given point, is formed by people who have been active for the past few six months or so.
-There might be something to say about this being a metric that's harder for girls given the lack of existing female members in the group but as far as an organizational level, there's no recruitment considerations in place since there are no recruitments._
+There might be something to say about this being a metric that's harder for girls given the lack of existing female members in the group but as far as an organizational level, there's no recruitment considerations in place since there are no recruitments."_

 \- **_InfoSec IITR_**

-_Recruitments are basically based on candidates having shared values and performing well in the recruitment tests and technical interviews.
-The shared values include willingness to contribute to the club, taking initiative, risk-taking to pursue something else, and spreading the culture of finance in the campus._
+_"Recruitments are basically based on candidates having shared values and performing well in the recruitment tests and technical interviews.
+The shared values include willingness to contribute to the club, taking initiative, risk-taking to pursue something else, and spreading the culture of finance in the campus."_

 \- **_Finance Club_**

-_In our senior years there were not many active girls in DSG, in my year as well I remember I was the only one selected in the first recruitment.
+_"In our senior years there were not many active girls in DSG, in my year as well I remember I was the only one selected in the first recruitment.
 This poses a concern with no proper representation of women in the tech clubs, which manifests into trouble for those girls who are selected and now have to work in the group surrounded only by boys.
 Though we don't keep a special bar for girls, and seek recruitment purely based on skills and knowledge.
-But thankfully this year the number of female applicants were sizable and the recruitments were based only on experience in the concerned field._
+But thankfully this year the number of female applicants were sizable and the recruitments were based only on experience in the concerned field."_

 \- **_DSG _**

-_In my experience at ArIES, the no. of female members interested in recruitment is quite low to begin with, but we have recruited a good fraction of these students.
+_"In my experience at ArIES, the no. of female members interested in recruitment is quite low to begin with, but we have recruited a good fraction of these students.
 We have also given them adequate representation, and they have played pivotal roles in important tech events.
-The issue isn't with disregarding the gender ratio at the time of recruitment, but the fact that a very low number of female students are interested in tech groups to begin with, and even out of those, only a fraction possess the prerequisites that some clubs require._
+The issue isn't with disregarding the gender ratio at the time of recruitment, but the fact that a very low number of female students are interested in tech groups to begin with, and even out of those, only a fraction possess the prerequisites that some clubs require."_

 \- **_ArIES_**

-_At VLG, we most value one's interest and passion for AI research and its applications regarding recruitment for the core team.
+_"At VLG, we most value one's interest and passion for AI research and its applications regarding recruitment for the core team.
 VLG, an open group, also recruits people who regularly attend its discussions.
 In other words, we focus on skills, knowledge, and interests while recruiting.
-We do not care about any other factor while recruiting for our team._
+We do not care about any other factor while recruiting for our team."_

 \- **_VLG _**

-_We try to take in members based on skills mostly, their interest and dedication to the club is the deciding factor.
-If more people cross the benchmark, we try to balance the ratio by either recruiting more or removing some selected candidates in case of no vacant positions available._
+_"We try to take in members based on skills mostly, their interest and dedication to the club is the deciding factor.
+If more people cross the benchmark, we try to balance the ratio by either recruiting more or removing some selected candidates in case of no vacant positions available."_

 \- **_Enactus IITR_**